denoland/fresh/docs/latest/concepts/jsx-and-preact.md

 what to do when the element already exists and only the text changes.
 That's all done by the framework.
 We just hand it over a set of objects what we want the UI to look like and it figures out how to do that

+## Why did Fresh pick Preact instead of any other frameworks?

+Lots of frameworks support TypeScript or could be used as underpinnings for the island architecture (see Astro).
+Fresh mainly picked Preact because it makes it easy to integrate with because it's pretty much the only framework that has a pluggable API to hook into the rendering mechanism at the time.
+For all other Frameworks you'd need to enhance the framework itself to support islands, but with Preact you can add it without having to change Preact itself.
+The fact that it's small and has a familiar API for many web developers helps too.

+What Fresh gives you compared to using Preact alone is:

+- routing automatic
+- bundling of islands and the machinery to make them interactive on page load (remember Preact is just a JS lib not a build tool)
+- a serialization layer that supports preact signals to transfer island props to the browser
+- an API layer
+- dev stuff like reloading the page when a component changes
+- a server in general

+All in all Fresh is a somewhat minimal wrapper around Preact.
+It's a similar relationship as Next.js has with React.